blazium-engine/blazium-docs/contributing/development/core_and_modules/binding_to_external_libraries.rst

     env_tts.Append(CPPPATH=["speech_tools/include", "festival/src/include"])

     # LIBPATH and LIBS need to be set on the real "env" (not the clone)
-    # to link the specified libraries to the Godot executable.
+    # to link the specified libraries to the Blazium executable.

     # This is an absolute path where your .a libraries reside.
     # If using a relative path, you must convert it to a